PublishedJan 22, 2026UpdatedApr 21, 2026

 Bright Data Scraping Browser

-Bright Data’s Scraping Browser is a managed Chromium environment designed to produce high-quality stealth fingerprints and resist modern bot-detection systems, featuring automatic proxy rotation and built-in CAPTCHA solving.
+Bright Data’s Scraping Browser is a managed Chromium environment designed to produce high-quality stealth fingerprints and resist modern bot-detection systems, featuring automatic proxy rotation and fingerprint randomization.

 #2